ThosL/TimeFenceDesignDocs/README.md

 # TimeFenceDesignDocs
-A repository for hosting the time
+A repository for hosting the time management application TimeFence.